 This contract is governed by the laws in force in New South Wales.
 You agree that any action you bring against us will be brought in Australia.
 If you have a claim against us, you agree only to bring action against us and not any of our related bodies corporate as defined in the Corporations Act 2001 (Cth).

 Privacy laws safeguard your personal details.

-During the booking process and your cruise holiday, we ask for information about you.
-You authorise us to handle your personal information in the ways indicated below:
+During the booking process and your cruise holiday, we ask for personal information about you.
+By providing this information, you authorise us to handle your personal information in the ways indicated below:

-- to collect sensitive information within meaning of Privacy Act 1988 (Cth) about you:
+- to collect personal information within the meaning of the Privacy Act 1988 (Cth) about you: